Māori immersion allowance

 Area school teachers

-If you are required to use te reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3, you will receive an allowance of $4,000 per annum.
+If you are required to use te reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3, you will receive a baseline allowance.

 Additional allowances are paid once you have completed 3 years’ and 6 years’ continuous service.